nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-windows.md

     -
         author: Solen Guitter
         date: '2013-07-03 11:19'
-        message: >-
-            Changed recommended path installation from root of C:\ to root of any disk
+        message: "Changed recommended path installation from root of C:\\ to root of any disk"
         version: '17'
     -
         author: Solen Guitter